nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format : `path PATH`
 1. **PATH** will have to be a valid directory followed by [name of file].xml.
 2. Restriction for MAC, directory preceded by /.
-3. Restriction for Windows, unable to create .xml file in directory users/.
 3. [name of file].xml without specification of directory will automatically save document in the project directory.

 Example: